-Jean Moore, DrPH, MSN
+Jean Moore, DrPH, FAAN

-As deputy director of OHWRC, Ms. Langelier assists the Director in preparation of all research projects and reports and in the OHWRC’s dissemination activities.
-Ms. Langelier seeks out opportunities for and coordinates the dissemination of OHWRC’s work products.
-She also works with the technology and communications officers to assist in the development and maintenance of the OHWRC’s Web site and social media presence.Ms.
-Langelier has served as a program research specialist at the Center for Health Workforce Studies (CHWS) for 13 years, where she has been responsible for supervising staff and coordinating of all aspects of project workflow.
+Ms. Langelier serves as the deputy director for OHWRC.
+Ms. Langelier has also served as a program research specialist at the New York Center for Health Workforce Studies (CHWS) for nearly two decades, where she has been responsible for supervising staff and coordinating of all aspects of project workflow.
 During her tenure, Ms. Langelier has been lead staff or the principal investigator on numerous research projects about the allied health and oral health workforce.
-She has completed studies examining professional scope-of-practice for various professions as well as comprehensive studies of multiple health workforces.
+She has completed studies examining professional scope of practice for various professions as well as comprehensive studies of multiple health workforces.
 In recent years, Ms. Langelier has coordinated several state level oral health studies that included extensive literature reviews.
 She brings strong skills of organizing and conducting face-to-face or telephone interviews, focus groups, and other fieldwork related to project work.
 Ms. Langelier has considerable knowledge of survey design, sampling techniques, survey administration, data compilation, and report writing.

 Robert Martiniano, MPA, DrPH

 As Evaluation Officer of OHWRC, Mr. Martiniano is responsible for designing and implementing evaluation strategies—including overall project goals and objectives, dissemination strategy, the website, outreach efforts, and the impact of OHWRC’s research on health workforce planning—as well as for the individual research projects in terms of both process and outcomes.
-Working closely with the Director and Deputy Director, Mr. Martiniano oversees the development of feedback instruments used in the evaluation of the website and other materials developed and disseminated by OHWRC.Mr.
+Working closely with the Director and Deputy Directors, Mr. Martiniano oversees the development of feedback instruments used in the evaluation of the website and other materials developed and disseminated by OHWRC.Mr.
 Martiniano has extensive experience in survey design, data collection, and analyzing large data sets, including all of the elements of the NYHWDS, the American Community Survey and other U.S. Census Bureau data sets, and various U.S. Bureau of Labor Statistics data sets.
 As senior program manager at the Center for Health Workforce Studies (CHWS), Mr. Martiniano has been project director on a number of evaluation projects, including evaluations of staff training in nursing homes and home health agencies; regional implementation of HIT solutions; efficacy of statewide programs, specifically the distribution of H1N1 vaccine by the New York State Department of Health; and implementation of a regional health information organization (RHIO).

 As communications officer of OHWRC, Ms. Keough assists in the development of all written and visual collateral produced by OHWRC to ensure a high level of quality and alignment with brand standards.
 Other responsibilities include integrated marketing, overall branding strategy, and maintenance of the OHWRC website.
 Ms. Keough also serves as the communications director for the Center for Health Workforce Studies (CHWS), where she oversees the development of all print and digital materials, establishes branding guidelines, maintains multiple websites, and manages public relations and promotion.
 Prior to her work with CHWS, she was a copywriter for various pharmaceutical advertising agencies in Upstate New York and Manhattan.
 Ms. Keough has also held positions for both marketing and communications firms.
 Her specialties include promotional and educational writing, editing, conceptual development and execution, creative direction, global branding, project management, public relations, and event planning.

 As the main administrative support, Debra Krohl is essential to the smooth operation of OHWRC.
 Ms. Krohl provides support for OHWRC staff by handling meeting scheduling, facilitating travel planning, helping to maintain the website, providing logistical support, and other day-to-day administrative needs.
 Ms. Krohl has served as program assistant for the Center for Health Workforce Studies (CHWS) for more than a decade.
 Her skill set and organizational upkeep span across mainstream office skills.
 Her specialized skills include manipulating documents in MS Office applications, website maintenance through content management systems, Photoshop design, and large-scale meeting planning.
 Ms. Krohl played an instrumental role in the planning of the U.S.-hosted International Medical Workforce Collaborative Conference in New York City in 2010.